 “Unrealistic expectation is one of the root causes of why so many companies struggle in the ERP implementation and digital transformation endeavours.”

 Based on released articles and studies commissioned by software vendors or industry analyst paid by software vendors about mid-sizes companies, digital transformation have significantly helped SMB determine failure rates and success rates of a project in different conditions.

-A case study about a Australian company, “Corporation Announces Second Quarter Financial Report for FY 19-20”, a mid-size manufacturing company with two to three hundred million in AUD dollar revenue year on year reported their third quarter 2019 results in which they highlighted their sales dropped by seven to eight million dollars aligned with how the dropped revenues was significantly tribute to a failed ERP implementation.
+A case study about a Australian company, “Corporation Announces Second Quarter Financial Report for FY 19-20”, a mid-size manufacturing company with $200 to 300M (million) in AUD dollar revenue year on year reported their third quarter 2019 results in which they highlighted their sales dropped by $7M to $8M (million) dollars aligned with how the dropped revenues was significantly tribute to a failed ERP implementation.

 Mid-market may not have as ample resources as ASX 250 companies it is still safe to say that they needed to parallel in digitalisation with the means of successful system implementation.
 One of the biggest lessons for mid-market is the importance of recognising that failures and risks are always present in any project — appropriately managing a problem and controlling risks are the first steps to scale a project for the company.

 - The concept of testing and going live in the production would halt to the idea of losing sales, lose revenue, inability to track customer billing and inefficient cost for mid-size organisation.
 A realistic expectation can manage and mitigate pitfalls.

 Contact our expert team at OnekloudX for more information about NetSuite ERP and other cloud technology solutions and on-site implementations, optimisations and support services.